digicatapult/sqnc-hyproof-client/demo/hyproof-demo.md

 However, in order to keep the `Regulator` themselves honest and auditable, the reasons for revocation must be recorded in an indelible, high integrity manner, and made available to others.

-In order to demonstrate this functionality, we now switch to the persona of `Reginald the Regulator` using the left hand drawer.
+To demonstrate this functionality, we now switch to the persona of `Reginald the Regulator` in the left hand drawer.

 >Reginald's view

 `Reginald the Regulator` has identified a problem with this latest hydrogen certificate.

-Click on the `Revoke Certificate` button on the right hand side.
+Click on the `Revoke` button on the right hand side.
 This will pop up a form that asks you to supply the reasons for revocation.

 The system is designed like this to prevent revocation from happening without a reason first being given and linked to the certificate that it is revoking.